 and revised as considered necessary.

-(2) A farm or farm operation shall not be found to be a public or private nuisance if the farm or farm
+(2) A farm or farm operation shall not be found to be a public or private nuisance

-or occupancy of land within 1 mile of the boundaries of the
+operation existed before a change in the land use or occupancy of land within 1 mile of the boundaries of the

-farm land, and if before that change in land use or occupancy of land, the farm or farm operation would not
+and if before that change in land use or occupancy of land,

-have been a nuisance
+have been a nuisance.

 (3) A farm or farm operation that is in conformance with subsection (1) shall not be found to be a public or